system-er/Godot3DInterpreter/README.md

 example interpreterprogram recursive tree:
 ![Pic3](Godot3DInterpreter/pics/tree.jpg)

-example interpreterprogram codebreaker.g3i - i wrote a game in the interpreter (some call it mastermind):
+example interpreterprogram codebreaker.g3i - a game in the interpreter (some call it mastermind):
 the game has a secret code of four colors.
 You can guess it. colors are shown below.
 Red = key1, Green = key 2 and so on.
 after you guess 4 colors the game shows on the right the results - white box for correct position, orange box for wrong position.
 if you guess all four colors at right position, you win. you have 12 tries.